 Alienated parents have their own mental health concerns.
 Beyond the physical absence of their child in their lives, the absence of the parent-child relationship is detrimental to their mental health (citation).
 A common comparison within the parental alienation community is akin to the death of the child, the only difference being that there is never any real closure with PA.
 How can there be closure when the person being grieved is still very much alive?

-The mental health aspect of PA is a core residual element that typical is not noticed until damage has already occurred.
+The mental health aspect of PA is a core residual element that typically is not noticed until damage has already occurred.
 Because of the long-term effects PA has on everyone involved, there is currently a major push to have PA recognized as a form of child abuse, domestic violence and intimate partner violence (IPV) (citation).
 Additionally, advocates for PA are encouraging recognition of alienating behaviors and PA to be included in the DSM-V and the (the European equivalent).

 PA does fit the diagnosis criteria in the DSM-V to be seen as a legitimate form of abuse.
 It fits [identify the codes it falls under].
 It fits [European equivalent] as well.
 [Identify for European standards].